 Of all the countries that we Singaporeans love to travel to for a holiday, Japan is perhaps on the top of everyone’s list.
 Pre-pandemic, holidays to the likes of Hokkaido, Tokyo and Osaka were our go-tos, be it for the sights, shopping, and of course, food.

-Depending on which country you come from, there are differing quarantine requirements when you enter Japan.
 You can check the updated border measures if you’re planning a business or long-term trip over.

 Just like in Singapore, masks are expected indoors and on public transport, and you can only take them off during meals.
-Social distancing is still in place, and most of the tourist landmarks will require visitors to reserve places in advance.
+Social distancing is still in place, and most tourist landmarks will require visitors to reserve places in advance.
 Some places enforce a capacity limit, and people are encouraged to avoid having meals in large groups.

-All in all it isn’t the strictest of rules, and since we’ve been through a similar-ish set of rules with P2 and P2(HA) here in Singapore, it should be easy-peasy for us.
+All in all, it isn’t the strictest of rules, and since we’ve been through a similar-ish set of rules with P2 and P2(HA) here in Singapore, it should be easy-peasy for us.

 Shibuya Sky Observation Deck